 The shining star of Shilda wines is certainly the glass walled restaurant & tasting room, looking south across their vines.
 It’s a perfect sunset spot.
 Shilda is a medium to large size commercial winery making a big selection and exporting a large amount of it.
 Don’t let that put you off, they don’t produce too many bulk (ie. cheap) wines, so actually they do have an excellent range at a middle price point.

 The standard tasting is good, enhanced partly by the setting.
 But the best thing is if you can get a special invitation to meet the winemaker, and get the opportunity to drink straight from the fermentation tanks in the factory.
 Especially if you come in late Autumn.
 This is not something they offer as standard, so you have to know the right people… Which we now do.
-If you are interested in a meet the winemaker tasting experience at a larger winery contacts us email@example.com to book a private custom tour.
+If you are interested in a meet the winemaker tasting experience at a larger winery contacts us through our tour company Eat This!
+Tours to book a private custom tour.
 We don’t offer this experience on our standard tours.

 Only a few minutes north of Shilda wines, Chubini is a very small home style producer, though they don’t live at the wine cellar.
 They focus on traditional Georgian wines, 100%, but with a little bit of experimentation as Chubin is run by a young couple.
 They are making great wines, in limited quantity and were recently featured in an article by CNN (2019).
 On site, you’ll also meet local dogs and cats.
 Reservations Essential.